sohanroy1360/sohanr.github.io/content/projects/flapping_wing_aero/index.md

     target: '_blank'
 ---

 Rotating component propulsion generates significant tangential momentum (axially rotating fluid structures), which cannot be used to generate thrust.
-Flapping foil propulsion averts this problem due to their kinematics, which generate thrust by producing reverse Von-Karman vortices in the plane of motion.
+This leads to a propulsive efficiency of only 50-70 %.
+Flapping foil propulsion averts this problem due to their kinematics, which generate thrust by producing reverse Von-Karman vortices in the plane of motion, potentially increasing the number to around 90%.
 Asymmetric flapping foil expands their application to airborne-vehicles by employing asymmetric Strouhal number for up- and down-stroke.
 This project evaluates various combinations of Strouhal numbers, pivot location and other parameters using RANS laminar simulation.